 How to Schedule Counseling Appointments:

-DSPS will open counseling appointments on Fridays, one week prior to the week we are scheduling.
+DSPS will open counseling appointments on Mondays, one week prior to the week we are scheduling.
 The goal for DSPS is to always have two weeks scheduled.

 New Student Intake Counseling